Memory Care in Clinton Wisconsin

-We are honored that you are considering Willowick Moments.
+We are honored that you are considering Willowick Moments memory care in Southern Wisconsin.
+We offer memory care communities in Clinton and Beloit Wisconsin.
 Our Moments memory care communities are truly unique.
 Many memory care communities say they offer memory care but not all are created equally.
 There are specific and important things you should look for when evaluating a memory care community:

 - Does the community have specialized staffing patterns?
 Staffing patterns in memory care are not typically the same as in traditional assisted living.
 Ask about this!
 We have dedicated staffing positions and specialized staffing ratios for memory care.

 - Does the community have a nationally recognized, proven program for memory care services?
 Ask about this!
 We use the Best Friends® program – call today to learn more.

 - Does the community have specially designed and inviting buildings that include custom activity and living areas?
 Ask about ours!

 - Does the community have individualized activity and dining programs that acknowledge and maximize the individual’s strengths and capabilities?
 Ask about how we help people maintain a sense of self and independence!

 - Does the community ensure ongoing staff training so they are aware of best practices and approaches for memory care?
 Ask how we do this!

 - Is the community candid about what behaviors or conditions they cannot accommodate and what would result in discharge of an individual?
 Ask us about this!

 - Are the managers and nurses accessible and available for questions and answers?
 Ask about our 24/7 approach and involvement!

 - Are the residents encouraged to interact with staff and the environment with consideration that it’s THEIR home?
 Ask how we do this!